dagolinuxoid/curl-commandline/README.md

 — TO DELETE

-:username = your username(github handler) :repo = a name of a repo you want to det rid of `curl -u :username -X "DELETE" https://api.github.com/repos/:username/:repo`
+:username = your username(github handler) :repo = a name of a repo you want to get rid of `curl -u :username -X "DELETE" https://api.github.com/repos/:username/:repo`